SysLLMatic: Large Language Models are Software System Optimizers: Experimental Setup

-We evaluate the effectiveness of our system in optimizing software performance by addressing the following questions: {\begin{RQList} \item[EQ1:] How effective is our overall LLM-based optimization approach in improving software performance compared to existing baselines? \item[EQ2:] How well does the system balance multiple, potentially competing performance objectives, and which performance metrics are most improved? \item[EQ3:] What is the contribution of each core component to the system’s optimization effectiveness? \item[EQ4:] How does SysLLMatic performance vary based on the program context it receives? \end{RQList}}
+We measure the optimization effectiveness of our system using four evaluation questions: {\begin{RQList} \item[EQ1:] How effective is our overall LLM-based optimization approach in improving software performance compared to existing baselines?